SiloCityLabs/esp32-minisd/README.md

 This repository includes examples of two exciting projects currently in progress:

 1. **70mai Dashcam File Copier** - Located in the folder `./70mai`, this project enables seamless file transfer from your 70mai dashcam.
-2. **Simple FTP Server** - Located in the folder `./ftp-server`, this project transforms your device into a lightweight FTP server.
+2. **Simple FTP Server** - Located in `./ftp-server`, this project transforms your device into a lightweight FTP server.
-3. **Simple Web Server** - Located in the folder `./web-server`, this project transforms your device into a lightweight Web server.
+3. **Simple Web Server** - Located in `./web-server`, this project transforms your device into a lightweight Web server.
+4. **Example 1TB SD** - Located in `./1tb`, this provides an example of how to use a 1TB SD card with the ESP32 MiniSD module and exfat.

 Welcome to the ESP32 MiniSD project!
 This is a flexible and compact design built for ESP32-C6 and ESP32-C3 microcontrollers, allowing you to easily integrate SD card storage, LED indicators, and charging capabilities.
 Perfect for data logging, IoT projects, or prototyping smart devices.